Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ##### Integer Array Indices Separated by Basic Indices

-Finally, if the [slice](slices-docs), [ellipsis](ellipsis-indices), or
+Finally, if the [slices](slices-docs), [ellipses](ellipsis-indices), or
-[newaxis](newaxis-indices) indices are *in between* the integer array indices, then something more strange happens.
-The two index types still operate "independently", but instead of the resulting array having the dimensions corresponding to the location of the indices, like in the previous bullet (and, indeed, as indexing works in every other instance), the shape corresponding to the (broadcasted) array indices (including integer indices) is *prepended* to the shape corresponding to the non-array indices.
-This is because there is inherent ambiguity in where these dimensions should be placed in the final shape.
+[newaxes](newaxis-indices) are *in between* the integer array indices, then something more strange happens.
+The two index types still operate "independently"; however, unlike previous cases where the resulting array's dimensions correspond to the location of the indices, the shape derived from the array indices is *prepended* to the shape derived from the non-array indices.
+This is because in these cases there is inherent ambiguity in where these dimensions should be placed in the final shape.

 An example demonstrates this most clearly: